Bushel-of-Lemons/LEMO_Vocabulate/README.md

 Stopword removal allows you to exclude very common function words (e.g., `the`, `and`, `is`, `I`, `you`) that typically do not carry psychological or semantic content.
 In Vocabulate, stopwords are removed **after tokenization** and **before dictionary matching**, which improves the interpretability of dictionary categories.

+**This package includes a pre-configured stopwords file** that you can use immediately, or you can create your own custom stopwords file

 ### Using a Stopwords File (Recommended)

 Create a `.txt` file with one word per line: